 Working with cyber security experts is the most effective way to protect your business from ransomware, they will be able to provide you with the latest methods of protection as well as being on hand to help if an attack does happen.

 A: It is not advisable to pay the ransom as this could encourage the attacker and does not guarantee that you will get your data back.

 A: The amount of ransom demanded varies depending on the type of attack, the size of the organization and the amount of data encrypted.

 A: Healthcare, Education, and Government sectors were hit the most by ransomware attacks in 2020.

 A: The best way to prevent a ransomware attack is by working with cyber security experts who can provide you with the latest methods of protection to fully secure your business against ransomware attacks.

-Ransomware is a serious threat to businesses and organizations worldwide, with attacks becoming more common and destructive.
+Ransomware is a serious threat to businesses and organisations worldwide, with attacks becoming more common and destructive.
 Ransomware is not going away any time soon.
 Ransomware attacks are increasing year by year constantly evolving with new techniques and new technology targeting businesses in as many industries as possible.
 To secure your business from Ransomware Attacks, enquire below.